to main content

 Women with a family history of breast cancer should speak with their doctor about the age to begin mammogram screenings.

-Portrait of Deepali Patni, MD, FACOG, Gynecology and OBGYN specialist at Kelsey-Seybold Clinic.
+Portrait of Deepali Patni, MD, FACOG, Gynecology and OB/GYN specialist at Kelsey-Seybold Clinic.

 About the Author